Randall Kamien

-Randall David Kamien (born February 25, 1966) is a theoretical condensed matter physicist specializing in the physics of liquid crystals and is the Vicki and William Abrams Professor in the Natural Sciences at the University of Pennsylvania.
+Randall David Kamien is a theoretical condensed matter physicist specializing in the physics of liquid crystals and is the Vicki and William Abrams Professor in the Natural Sciences at the University of Pennsylvania.

 Biography

-Randall Kamien was born to economist Morton Kamien and Lenore Kamien on February 25, 1966, and grew up in Wilmette, Illinois on the outskirts of Chicago.
-Kamien completed a B.S. and a M.S. in physics at the California Institute of Technology in 1988 and completed a PhD in Physics at Harvard University in 1992 under the supervision of David R. Nelson.
-Prior to joining the faculty at the University of Pennsylvania he was a member of the Institute for Advanced Study in Princeton, New Jersey, and a Postdoctoral Research Associate at the University of Pennsylvania.
+Randall Kamien is the son of economist Morton Kamien and his wife Lenore.
+Kamien completed a B.S. and a M.S. in physics at the California Institute of Technology in 1988 and completed a PhD in physics at Harvard University in 1992 under the supervision of David R. Nelson.
+Prior to joining the faculty at the University of Pennsylvania he was a member of the Institute for Advanced Study in Princeton, New Jersey, and a postdoctoral research associate at the University of Pennsylvania.
 Kamien was appointed assistant professor at the University of Pennsylvania in 1997 and promoted to full professor in 2003.
-Kamien is a fellow of the American Physics Society and the American Association for the Advancement of Science.
-Kamien is the editor of Reviews of Modern Physics.
+Kamien is a fellow of the American Physical Society and the American Association for the Advancement of Science.
+Kamien was the chief editor of Reviews of Modern Physics.

 Research

 Randall Kamien studies soft condensed matter – and in particular liquid crystalline phases of matter – through the lens of geometry and topology.
 In particular, Kamien has contributed to understanding Twist Grain Boundaries, Focal Conic Domains, and defect topology in smectic liquid crystals.
-He is also known for his idiosyncratic naming conventions, such as “Shnerk’s Surface” and “Shmessel Functions.”
+He is also known for his idiosyncratic naming conventions, such as "Shnerk's Surface" and "Shmessel Functions."